-Risk profile of District Swat, Khyber Pakhtunkhwa Province is quite alarming in view of both natural disasters and the humanitarian crisis that have affected the entire district.
-In the recent past, the devastating floods in 2010 have eroded the development gains to a great extent apart from loss of precious human lives.
-Similarly, the humanitarian crises in wake spate of terrorism coupled with internally displaced persons (IDPs) posed serious challenge for the district government.
+Risk profile of District Jhelum Valley, State of Azad Jammu & Kashmir is quite alarming in view of both natural disasters and the humanitarian crisis that have affected the entire district and have eroded the development gains to a great extent apart from loss of precious human lives.
 Resources had to be diverted to emergency response, recovery, rehabilitation and reconstruction and as a result, the regular development process got affected.

 While disasters are beyond our control, comprehensive response plans with clear roles and responsibilities of responders can minimize risks, prevent losses and improve our response capacity significantly.
-The Plan, aimed at enhancing the capacity of the district government to prepare for and respond to disasters by defining the measures to be considered necessary for disaster management and risk reduction in line with the provision of the National and Provincial policies/plans
+The Plan, aimed at enhancing the capacity of the district government to prepare for and respond to disasters by defining the measures to be considered necessary for disaster management and risk reduction in line with the provision of the National and State policies/plans

 The District Disaster Response Plan (DDRP) has been developed after extensive consultation.
 DDRP seeks to upgrade the district's ability to cope with all disasters.
 To achieve this purpose, complete range of disaster management activities from preparedness to response has been addressed.
-The plan outlines a framework for emergency response; identifies roles and responsibilities of various stakeholders and lay down coordination mechanism for activities involving all responders to harness the full potential for efficient disaster management.
+The formulation outlines a framework for emergency response; identifies roles and responsibilities of various stakeholders and lay down coordination mechanism for activities involving all responders to harness the full potential for efficient disaster management.
 The efficacy of any response being dependent on its currency, the District Disaster Response Plan needs to be kept relevant through updation.
-Towards this District Disaster Management Unit (DDMU) will welcome suggestions for improvement.
+Towards this District Disaster Management Authority (DDMA) will welcome suggestions for improvement.